XIDA/svn-ftp-auto-deploy/README.md

 ###Support###
 This project was created by XIDA Design & Technik.
 Feel free to contact us if you need a custom version for your specific use case.
-We can then send send you a quote.
+We can then send you a quote.

 [www.xida.de](http://www.xida.de "XIDA Homepage")